 The department offers two Bachelor of Science degree programs:

 Computer Science (CS) spans the range from theory to practice to cutting edge inventions.
-CS makes graduates aware of new technologies and new ideas and is a foundation for many different computing careers.
-Computer scientists do varied work.
-They design and build software and create efficient solutions to real-life problems in fields like robotics, computer-enhanced vision, and digital forensics.
+CS makes graduates aware of new technologies and new ideas and is a foundation for many computing careers.
+Computer scientists today work for a wide variety of organizations and in various capacities.
+They design and build software and create efficient solutions to real-life problems in fields like robotics, computer-enhanced vision, medicine, and digital forensics.

 Do you love to solve puzzles?
 Invent new ways of using computers?
 Or exchange theories about new ideas?
 Then the Computer Science program is for you.
 After taking a core of 27 credits, the program gives you the opportunity to either follow the general track or specialize in three areas: